Dougley/DougleyBot/README.md

 # DougleyBot
 A chat bot for discord app based off <a href="https://github.com/chalda/DiscordBot/">Chalda's DiscordBot</a>, which is based off <a href="https://github.com/hydrabolt/discord.js/">discord.js</a>.
+More info can be found on DougleyBot's wiki.

 # Notice
 If you plan on just using DougleyBot as a chatbot, and don't plan on using the files, you can make DougleyBot join your server via DougleyBot's Test server (https://discord.gg/0cFoiR5QVh57Spqg).
 Use `!join-server <instant-invite>` to make DougleyBot join your server.